Reflections on Translation 2023

 9 March 2023

-On March 2-3, we hosted our Translations 2023 conference at BMA House in London.
-The conference brought together people who are working on different aspects of dementia research, and focused on one of the biggest challenges: translating lab discoveries into experimental trials and on to therapies and new drugs quickly and on a large scale.
+DPUK held the first Translation conference at BMA House in London in March 2023.
+Read about the event and watch the talks online on our YouTube channel.
+Translation 2023 brought together people working on different aspects of dementia research, and focused on one of the biggest challenge: translating lab discoveries into experimental trials and on to therapies and new drugs, both quickly and at scale.

 Dr Ivan Koychev, Senior Clinical Researcher and DPUK Research Volunteer Registry Lead, said of the conference, “The best part of Translation 2023 was seeing in person the extraordinary scope of collaborators that DPUK has brought together.
 Sessions on Trials Delivery and Biomarkers really point the way to the opportunity that scalable methods for phenotyping individuals hold for effective dementia trial delivery.”